Understanding Measurement Topology

 This measurement topology is still sufficiently easy to parameterize.
 The key difference, when compared to the end-to-end topology, is that automatic filtering is not possible.
 Thus, you must always set the packet filter manually in this topology option.

 What if you are interested only in the quality of some specific part somewhere in the network?
-In this case, none of the measurement points are located in end devices but the middle of the end-to-end path.
-When Qosium Probes are installed in the middle of the path, i.e., to devices through which the interesting traffic flows, parameterization is still straightforward.
-Parameterization is very similar to that of the One end-point topology.
-The only difference is in the placement parameters, naturally.
+In this case, none of the measurement points are located in end devices but within the network path between the communicating devices.
+When Qosium Probes are installed on traffic path in an active network component, parameterization is still straightforward.
+By an active network component, we mean a device that participates in traffic handling actively, e.g., a router or a switch.
+Parameterization is similar to that of the One end-point topology.
+The main difference is in the placement parameters, naturally.

 If the traffic or the network interfaces are such that there is no L2 addressing, you need to set the Sender parameters manually